What is a Webhook?

 Other webhooks do not require a response, such as the status callback example above.
 This webhook request only requires an HTTP status code of 200 OK, meaning that the request was successful.

 You will receive an incoming voice call webhook request when you have your webhook configured to handle inbound calls to a number.
-You can use a webhook that points to your web application hosted on a server or ssh tunnel, or you could also use a LaML Bin as a webhook for serverless code!
+You can use a webhook that points to your web application hosted on a server or ssh tunnel, or you could also use XML Bins as webhooks for serverless code!

 When one of your SignalWire phone numbers receives a call or is used to place an outgoing call, you can have asynchronous HTTP requests sent to your server that tell you about the status changes and the call details.
 You can do this by setting the

 StatusCallback parameter when placing an outbound call through the API or by setting the

 SignalWire will send you a status callback when the call is completed unless directed otherwise; you can use the events